EnterpriseDB/docs/README.md

 brew uninstall -f docker && brew install --cask docker
 ```

+### Prepare Your Environment to Download Icons

+These instructions are for members of the EnterpriseDB Github Org only.
+The icons we are using are not free, and so cannot be distributed as part of the open source docs repository.
+You'll want to follow these steps so that icons are pulled to the docs application instead of placeholder icons.

+1. Create a Github token which can pull private packages.
+[You can learn how to do that here.](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+   - The minimum scope the token requires is `read:packages`

+   - Make sure to enable SSO for your token or it may not work correctly

+1. Once you have that token, update your `.env.development` file with this line: `NPM_TOKEN=your-token-here`.
+That will be utilized in the NPM_TOKEN variable in the .npmrc file.

+1. After updating `.env.development`, you may need to run `direnv reload` to make sure your change is loaded.

 ### Set up a full development environment

 1. Install [Node.js version 14 LTS](https://nodejs.org/en/download/).
 We recommend using Node version 14 LTS (the Long Term Support release) as version 15 is not compatible with some of our dependencies at this time.